isomerpages/moe-chijkc/_cca-folder/Sports/Canoeing.md

 *   Instilling positive character traits, sportsmanship, and an intrinsic motivation to excel within every member.
 *   Development of a love for canoeing and good water confidence.

+**The Canoeing CCA will not be recruiting any Sec 1s.
+It is due for closure in 2025.**

 #### Programme (Lower Sec)

 1 .
 Canoeing One Star Certification course<br>